Digital pathways to inclusive growth: BFA Global’s next generation of work in livelihoods

 Financial instruments can go only so far, however; the growth pathway for iWorkers must include finding ways for more productive workers to distinguish themselves and be rewarded over time through higher earnings.
 These ways will include access to finance for appropriate training, likely delivered at least in part online to be affordable and accessible.
 But iWorkers also need reliable forms of reputation scoring based on their job performance.
 This should recognize good track records and distinguish for skills and experience.
 Today, most digital work rating systems are elementary and usually contain little signal value for potential buyers among the inconsistent noise.
 The systems may lack adequate recourse for workers who are unfairly rated downwards by spiteful or capricious customers.
 They certainly don’t allow for easy portability so that by leaving one digital platform, a worker may have to abandon the record of hundreds or thousands of completed tasks stored there: a risk which may give dominant platforms undue hold over workers.

 We would like to see more efforts to investigate new ways of standardizing and combining these ‘reputation at work’ scores so that good work can be rewarded with higher effective wage rates and utilization rates.
-This will likely require a public-private effort, working with new data protection authorities, which are rapidly springing up to define portability of personal data in ways which covers workplaces; as well as with scoring providers who may develop the algorithms to extract better signal from the complex noises here.
+This will likely require a public-private effort, working with new data protection authorities, which are rapidly springing up to define portability of personal data in ways which covers workplaces; as well as with scoring providers who may develop the algorithms to extract a better signal from the complex noises here.

 Implications for growing entrepreneurs into growing businesses